psg-mit/probzelus-oopsla21/README.md

 $ ./kalman_normal_main.exe
 ```

-Alternatively, you may compile all examples to runnable executables by executing `make bench` in the `oopsla2021-artifact` directory.
+Alternatively, you may compile all examples to runnable executables by executing `make tests`.

 ## Step by Step Instructions

 ### Installation